Right-to-Work in Virginia

 63%

-of voters oppose repealing the part of Virginia’s Right-to-Work law that prevents employees from being fired if they choose not to join a union or pay fees to a union.
+of voters oppose repealing the part of Virginia’s Right-to-Work statute that prevents employees from being fired if they choose not to join a union or pay fees to a union.

 43%